 "Is\modification" relationship is not applicable to genetic engineering process variations (e.g. Somatropin(epr), Somatropin(rbe), or Somatropin(rmc) as SNOMED CT does not generally differentiate substances based on production process.

-Naming and Modeling Guidelines for Substance Hierarchy
+Guidelines for Specific Substance Types

-This section of the document provides both general terming and modeling guidance for substance concepts and also guidance for specific types of substances.
+This section of the document provides guidance for specific types of substances.